Ahmed Patel, Anand Sharma meet D K Shivakumar in Tihar Jail | Devdiscourse

+After the meeting, Sharma told reporters that Shivakumar was a victim of vendetta politics and was targeted as there was nothing against him.
+What was done to him was unfair, he said.
+The senior Congress leader said they inquired about his health and welfare and hoped that the court would grant justice to him.

-A special court on Wednesday dismissed the bail application of Shivakumar.
+A special court dismissed Shivakumar's bail application on Wednesday.
 The ED had in September last year registered the money laundering case against Shivakumar and a few others.
 The case was based on a charge sheet filed by the Income Tax (I-T) Department on charges of alleged tax evasion and unaccounted transactions worth crores.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)